crystalunicorn/digitalgarden/src/site/notes/0. Admin/Digital Garden/Proxies/GemstoneDragons.md

 - ended in 482 (current year is 1482)
 - incredibly destructive drawn-out world
 	- created and destroyed lots of life
-- metallic vs chromatic dragons
+- Metallic vs Chromatic dragons
 	- both have very different visions of  how to rule
-	- chromatic wish to rule with an iron fist
+	- Chromatic wish to rule with an iron fist
-	- metallic wish to rule with absolute loyalty
+	- Metallic wish to rule with absolute loyalty
 	- similar to Chaos vs Order when brought to their extremes

 ## **[[2.
 Mysteries/Cyzste Zimno|Cyzste Zimno]]**